edunham/slides/humanhacking/index.rst

     I want ____ to ___ in order to ____.
 At ____, I read that ____ which makes me think that I should be able to get it to _____ by doing ______.
 But when I try to ______, ______ happens instead.
 Please help me ______.

+    fit the pattern of contributors who've turned out to be useful

 routes into a project
 ---------------------